 ERCOT will select Begin Working to provide the Gaining CR Start Date, if the Gaining CR is still the rep of record (Gaining CR ROR), assign CR2 (Gaining CR) and TDSP.
-ERCOT will then select “OK” to move the issue to CR2 (Gaining CR).
+ERCOT will then select OK to move the issue to CR2 (Gaining CR).

 NOTE: If the Gaining CR ROR field is NO then the Gaining CR is not the current rep of record at the time the IAG was submitted.
 The service order is still pending and the date provided in the Gaining CR Start Date field is the requested MVI date or the Scheduled meter read date.
 ERCOT will indicate in comments when this scenario happens and that the order may not complete for this date.
 The Losing CR and Gaining CR should take this into consideration when proposing the regain date.